com-learn/configserver/README.md

 # configserver

-Spring Cloud Server Demo
+Spring Cloud Config Server

-Sample Config Server using
+Completed
-  - jdbc ( jdbc profile )
+  - jdbc profile ( for loading configuraiton from a db )

+In Progress
-  - git ( git profile )
+  - git ( for loading configuration from git repo )
-  - local file ( local profile )
+  - local file ( for loading configuration from local profile )

  ref-
   https://github.com/dursunkoc/samplespringbootdbconfigserver